+Jacob DeGeal, program director

-Megan Rhee, program director FACULTY: Boyd, DeGeal, Meikle, Rhee, Simon, Smedley, Summers, Walsh, Winik, Yarrison ADJUNCT FACULTY: Munchel, Patschke
+FACULTY: Boyd, DeGeal, Meikle, Rhee, Simon, Smedley, Summers, Walsh, Winik, Yarrison its evolving curriculum have consistently prepared students to adapt to rapid changes in the fields of design and communications.

+ADJUNCT FACULTY: Munchel, Patschke

 Combining theory and practice, the M.A. in Integrated Design program integrates conceptual thinking, design, writing and research across multiple forms of media.
-Founded in the late 1970s, the program and its evolving curriculum have consistently prepared students to adapt to rapid changes in the fields of design and communications.
+Founded in the late 1970s, the program and